PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ## Using the CLI

 `TreeKnit` offers a simple CLI script: `treeknit`.
 In short, it takes two or more trees as input, passed as [Newick](https://en.wikipedia.org/wiki/Newick_format) files, and infers reassortment events between all tree pairs.
+It does this by finding shared regions of two trees, so called [maximally compatible clades (MCCs)](@id MCCs), within which we assume no reassortment has occurred.
+Each MCC corresponds to one reassortment event between the two trees (except if the MCC contains the root of both trees).
+Knowledge of these shared reasons can be used to better resolve input trees, see [resolving section](@ref resolve) and to improve parameter inference on trees as information from multiple segments can be used together in shared tree regions.

-When two trees are given as input, TreeKnit returns an Ancestral Reassortment Graph (ARG).
-When multiple trees are given as input, an ARG of all trees can only be returned if the infered reassortment events between all tree pairs are consistent with each other (more information on consistency requirements and how `TreeKnit` runs on more than two trees can be found in the [MultiTreeKnit section](@ref multitreeknit)).
+When two trees are given as input, TreeKnit additionally returns an Ancestral Reassortment Graph (ARG).
+This is currently not possible for multiple trees, more information on how `TreeKnit` runs on more than two trees can be found in the [MultiTreeKnit section](@ref multitreeknit)).

 !!! info "Compile time"
     Julia is compiled *just in time*, meaning that functions are compiled when called for the first time inside a julia session.
 For this reason, some compilation will take place each time the  `treeknit` script is called, leading to an overhead of a few seconds.
 If `Treeknit` is to be applied to many pairs of trees, it will be faster to use it from a Julia session.